 An example of such coffee would grow in a micro lot, a nano lot or a single estate.
 On the other hand, blended coffee beans are grown all year round and are thus more inexpensive.

-Is My Coffee Single Origin?
+How Can I Tell if My Coffee is Single Origin?

 So, after knowing all this, it’s now time to find out how you can get your hands on some good quality single origin coffee beans.
 Fortunately for all of us, the specialty coffee industry has progressed a lot over the past few decades.